About me according to one of the grad students. "Every time he looks at an Overleaf document, a small piece of him dies."

 At the University of Illinois Urbana-Champaign, I have two jobs.
 One as research faculty in computer science.
 In the second, I run a research analytics unit for the College of Engineering.
 The two roles complement each other although time will tell whether either have had broad impact.
 My work has been supported by awards from the National Institutes of Health, the US National Science Foundation, private foundations, and industry.
 At present, we are supported by an award from the Illinois:Insper Partnership and a grant from the NSF.

 While in biology, I was fortunate to interact with a few outstanding researchers whose influence on me is evident even today.
-Particularly Clark Anderson and Andrew Chan but there is a long list of others too.
+Particularly Clark Anderson and Andrew Chan but about a dozen 'inspirational others' were influential in various ways.
 Predictably, I also encountered a few unprincipled types who served to mark the other end of the spectrum.
-This calibrated experience awakened an interest in the health of the scientific enterprise in its symbiotic relationship with society.
+This calibrated experience awakened an interest in the health of the scientific enterprise in its mostly symbiotic relationship with society.

 My principal collaborator is Tandy Warnow, also at Illinois.
 In this collaboration, we combine common and complementary interests in theory, methods development, and discovery.
-I currently work with David Bader from NJIT, Ananth Grama from Purdue, and Pablo Robles Granda from Illinois.
+I also collaborate with David Bader from NJIT, Ananth Grama from Purdue, and Pablo Robles Granda from Illinois.

-More recently, we've begun to work on an agent-based modeling project.
-Other active projects concern community detection and the generation of realistic synthetic networks.
+Recently, we've begun to work on an agent-based modeling project.
+Other active projects concern community detection and the generation of realistic synthetic networks at scale.